trival/synths/README.md

 An experimental repository to play with digital sound synthesis using the excellent [elementary audio](https://elementary.audio) library.

-Beside solid js and webaudio-oscilloscope for UI rendering there are no other dependencies.
+Beside solid js for UI rendering there are no other dependencies.
 All utils for generating notes, midi, chords or sequences are included and developed as needed.
 This is a playground to explore the space of sound synthesis using code.

 All sound experiments can be found in the [tracks](/src/tracks/) folder.
 The tracks are set up to allow live coding using vite hot reloading, so sound change